Tdneubeck/IT1600-FinalProject/Audacity.md

 ![audacity](https://i.pcmag.com/imagery/reviews/05r7UUqlfhfATKgQEtc1pn0-22.fit_lim.size_1050x.jpg)

 _Audacity_ allows a user to create digital audio and visualize the samples to be able to edit them to transform the sound.
-To edit the digital audio
+To edit the digital audio.
+The user can choose certain places to cut the audio or manipulate the frequency and the amplitude.
+The user can also add effects to the audio like fade and reverb to enhance the sound depth.